VeryBadFrags/verybadfrags.github.io/_posts/2020-07-15-command-line-tools.md

   - Linux
 comments: true
 ---
-{% include image.html url=page.image description="Weather report for Paris from wttr.in" %}
+{% include image.html url=page.image alt="Weather report for Paris from wttr.in" description="Weather report for Paris from wttr.in" %}

 Here are some cool command-line tools I use.
 Feel free to share your tips in the comments.